decaporg/decap-cms/website/content/docs/beta-features.md

       - label: Body
         name: body
         widget: markdown
-    # add a meta object with a path property allows editing the path of entries
+    # adding a meta object with a path property allows editing the path of entries
-    # moving an existing entry will move the entries sub tree of the entry
+    # moving an existing entry will move the entire sub tree of the entry to the new location
     meta: { path: { widget: string, label: 'Path', index_file: 'index' } }
 ```